Business insurance protects what you’ve worked hard to build

 Protecting your business if something happens to a shareholder or business partner

-The person may not even be someone you know or trust, and could have no knowledge of your business, or no interest in it!
+On the death of a shareholder, it's possible that the shares could pass to a person you may not know or trust, and who could have no knowledge of your business – or no interest in it!
 But because they now own a share in your business, they would have just as much say as your fellow shareholder before they died.

 - Could your business continue if one of your partners were to die, suffer a critical illness, or be disabled and unable to work?